amosturchet/amosturchet.github.io/README.md

 # Amos Turchet — Quarto website

-This is the Quarto migration of <https://amosturchet.github.io>.
+This is Amos Turchet personal academic webpage written in [Quarto](https://quarto.org): <https://amosturchet.github.io>.

 The main site is intentionally simple to maintain: